bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 Refer to the [Accessibility section](#accessibility) below for additional details and concerns.

+## Accessibility

+When using the wrapping mode (prop `no-wrap` is not set), the wrapper will have the attribute `aria-bus="true"` set, to allow screen reader users to know the element is in a busy or loading state.
+When prop `no-wrap` is set, then the attribute will not be applied.

+Note that the overlay is visual only.
+You **must** disable any interactive elements (buttons, links, etc.) when the overlay is showing, otherwise the obscured elements will still be reachable via keyboard navigation (i.e. still in the document tab sequence).
+It is also recommended to add either the `aria-hidden="true"` or `aria-bus=y"true"` attribute to your obscured content when the overlay is visible.
+Just be careful not to add `aria-hidden="true"` to the wrapper that contains the `<b-overlay>` component (when using `no-wrap`), as that would hide any interactive content in the `overlay` slot for screen reader users.

+If you are placing interactive content in the `overlay` slot, you should focus the content once the `'shown'` event has been emitted.

+When using the `no-wrap` prop, and potentially the `fixed` prop, to obscure the entire application or page, you must ensure that internative page elements (other than the content of the overlay) have been disabled and are not in the document tab sequence.

 ## Use case examples

 Here are just a few examples of common use cases.